 The weather here is cool and temperate most times of the year, making Basantapur ideal to visit anytime.
-The best times to visit are autumn and spring, between October-December or from February-April.
-Summers are pleasant with temperatures ranging from 10 to 20 degree Celsius, while winters mild.
+The best times to visit are spring and autumn, in February-April or between October-December.
+Summers are pleasant while winters are cold.

-From Tin Jure Danda (3,066 m) (ridge) one can see magnificent views of sunrise and sunset, and majestic view of the mountains.
-Thirty-four varieties of rhododendron are found here.
-Tin Jure Danda is about a half hour away from Basantapur Bazaar.
+From Tin Jure Danda (3,066 m) (danda means ridge) one can enjoy spectacular sunrise and sunset views, and admire the Makalu massif among other Himalayan peaks.
+This region is famous for the thirty-four varieties of rhododendron found here.
+Tin Jure Danda is only about a half hour walk from Basantapur.

 Tinjure Milke Jaljale Trail, also known as the Rhododendron Trail, spreads across Taplejung, Terathum and Sankhuwasabha districts.
 Hille, north of Dharan, is a good place to start out.
-Alternately, you can start from Phidim at the end of a newly completed dry season dirt road that traverses Ilam's young tea estates.
+Alternately, you can start from Phidim near the Indian border at the end of a newly built dry season dirt road that traverses Ilam's young tea estates.

 Heading northeast out of Hille, the trail climbs gradually through settlements of recent migrants from the northern Olangchung region, trans-Himalayan yak drivers who live for months on tsampa (roasted barley flour), dried yak meat, and cheese.

-Gupha Pokhari is a serene lake set on a ridge looking east at the Kanchenjunga massif and west at Makalu and the Khumbu Himal (mountain).
-From here, a shorter trek follows the Milke Danda ridge due north, climbing to 4,700 m into the Jaljale Himal, a remote area spotted with lakes and inhabited by mountain peoples from Tibet.
+Gupha Pokhari is a serene lake set on a ridge looking east towards the Kanchenjunga massif and west towards Makalu and the Khumbu Himal (mountain).
+From here, a short trek follows the Milke Danda ridge due north, climbing to 4,700 m towards Jaljale Himal, a remote area with a scattering of lakes and inhabited by mountain people of Tibetan origin.

-On the way to Taplejung is another popular rhododendron forest known by the name of Milke Danda (2,905 m).
-Milke Danda provides a closer view of the Kanchenjunga and Kumbhakarna mountains and offers beautiful sunrise and sunset surprises when weather is clear.
-It is on the trekking trail between Taplejung and Basantapur Bazaar.
+On the way to Taplejung is another ridge known as Milke Danda (2,905m) which is popular for its rhododendron forest.
+This ridge provides a closer view of the Kanchenjunga and Kumbhakarna mountains and some amazing sunrise and sunset views when the weather is just right.
+It lies on the trekking route between Taplejung and Basantapur Bazaar.

-Pattek Danda (2,500 m) is equally beautiful for sunrise, sunset and also offers a wide view of the Himalayas including Mt.
-Everest and Mt.
-Kanchanjungha.
-Pattek Danda is ideal for short treks and is also a good area for picnics.
-There is a popular Goddess Kali temple 2-hour walk west from Basantapur Bazaar.
-Pattek Danda, about 3 km from Basantapur can also be reached via Chitre that is 15-minute drive away.
-From here Pattek Danda is a 30-minute trek.
+Pattek Danda (2,500 m) is equally popular for sunrise and sunset spectacles and also offers a panoramic view of the Himalayas from Mt.
+Everest to Kanchanjungha.
+Pattek Danda is ideal for short treks and is also a good location for picnics.
+The popular Goddess Kali temple is a 2-hour walk west from Basantapur Bazaar.
+Pattek Danda, about 3 km from Basantapur can also be reached via Chitre calling for a15-minute drive.
+From here Pattek Danda is a 30-minute hike.

 Panchakanya Pokhari is another popular tourist site.
-Also known as Chhathar Pokhari, Panchakanya Pokhari is approximately 2 hours walk further down from Sukrabare Bazaar.
-Among the many ponds here, the largest pond in the area is Panchakanya.
+Also known as Chhathar Pokhari, it is approximately a 2 hour walk downhill from Sukrabare Bazaar.
+Among the many ponds here, the largest in the area is Panchakanya.

-A fair known as Sukrabare Bazaar (Sukrabar is Friday in Nepali) is held every Friday in Hammarjung VDC, showcasing the mixed culture of settlements.
-Majority of the inhabitants here are Limbu.
-Thus, it is an ideal place and time to experience the rich Limbu culture.
-The village is popular for homespun cloth called khadi (cotton).
-The village can be reached via Sindhuwa Bazaar, another popular area of Basantapur.
+A fair known as Sukrabare Bazaar (Sukrabar means Friday) is held every Friday in the Hammarjung area, showcasing the diverse culture of the settlements.
+A majority of the inhabitants here are Limbu making this the ideal place to learn about and experience the rich Limbu culture.
+The village is popular for homespun cloth called khadi (cotton) and can be reached via Sindhuwa Bazaar, another popular place near Basantapur that has great views.